Dasafstack/Web-dev-Projects/README.md

 ### Ongoing project ###

-### working on food app using react as frontend,mongo as bd (Docker image) ,node js as backend,Amazon AWS ECR for private repo, kubernetes for managing those microservices. ###
+### working on food app using react as frontend,mongo as backend (Docker image) ,node js as backend,Amazon AWS ECR for private repo, kubernetes for managing those microservices. ###